hrcomazing/SMEAI/README.md

 This repository contains a starter layout for an authenticated retrieval augmented chatbot powered by a local Mixtral LLM.
 The code is organised in modular components under the `backend/` directory.
+User-interface code is placed under the new `frontend/` directory.

 ## Directory Structure